income tax calculator in malaysia

 Helpful videos:

-#2 – Knowing all the tax reliefs that you may be eligible for in 2022
+#2 – Knowing all the tax reliefs that you may be eligible for

 After you learned the basics, now you can optimise your income tax filings so you don’t need to pay more than you should.
 A resident individual is eligible for many types of tax relief.

 The majority of tax relief is more or less the same most years, but they might add on or adjust some categories, so you just have to keep yourself updated.
-For example:

 In any case, it’s good practice to know the tax reliefs applicable to you and keep the receipts for at least 7 years.
 Digital copy works too.